JaapHinke/iottum/internal/MapsIndoors/instructions.md

 As a playground, you can use the `IOTSpot Playground` that MapsIndoors created.

-Instead of the output from the **Map** view in iotmin you can use this `[Map.csv](./Map.csv)` file instead that contains a single room and a single desk, both on the first floor.
+As test input you can use this [`Map.csv`](./Map.csv) file, instead of the output from the **Map** view in iotmin.
+It contains two iotspots: one for a room and one for a desk, both on the first floor.